VidithM/Momentum/README.md

 # Momentum Prototype

-TODO: Add Mongodb sample data
-TODO: Add Redis Sample Data
-TODO: Check previous submissions and fix issues

 ## Description of all use cases with UI sketch

 ### Description

 **Overview of functionality**
 We intend to create a Reddit-Twitter-like social media app.
-The application will support the creation of user accounts with customizable usernames and profile images.
+The application will support the creation of user accounts with customizable usernames.
 The main content of the app will be centered around community-generated posts.
 Users will be able to link/join their accounts to communities they are interested in.
-Community posts will be visible to all community members and may contain text as well as image content.
+Community posts will be visible to all community members and may contain text.
 Community members will also be able to leave comments on posts.
-Communities are identified by a title/name and will have a description and optional community image.
+Communities are identified by a title/name and will have a description.
 **Use Cases**
 **1: Login**